yqni13/support/README.md

 ## How to

 ### Build & Deploy
-This application server will be hosted by <a href="https://render.com/">Render</a> in a Docker container and a PostgreSQL database by Neon.<br>
+This application server will be hosted by <a href="https://render.com/">Render</a> in a Docker container and a PostgreSQL database by Neon.
+Additionally a <a href="https://console.cron-job.org/">cron-job</a> is set up to keep the service alive on Render due to 15-min inactivity on free tier plan.<br>
 The development process is structured by the TDD (test driven development) principle.

 <br>